 The village of Dhërmi itself consists of traditional stone houses and, more recently, wooden and eco-friendly structures built to host numerous tourists without weighing down the ecosystem.
 The area is also well-known for its many churches, where you can admire ancient cultural treasures.

 Dhërmi Beach, located 2.5 kilometers downhill, is definitely more popular than Gjipe and other gorgeous beaches in the area.
 Additionally, this is also a popular destination among a younger crowd since the Dhërmi nightlife is renowned all over the country.

-Therefore, Dhërmi Beach Albania can get crowded with both locals and tourists in the peak Albania summer season.
+Therefore, Dhërmi Beach Albania can get crowded with locals and tourists during the peak Albania summer season.
 However, there are many secluded bays next to the main beach, which you can reach by walking through beautiful olive groves, a peaceful and quiet wander along the coast.

 Possibly the best-kept secret of the Albanian Riviera.
 You do need to take a 30-minute walk (around 1.5 kilometers) to reach Gjipe Beach.
 Don’t worry; you’re walking along a red soil path under the bathing sunlight.
 Just keep in mind that you’ll need to walk back later.

 Gjipe is my favorite beach on the Albanian Riviera.
 It has a wild, simple, and kind of alternative atmosphere, clear emerald water, and a majestic stage.
 It is nestled among the rocky cliffs whose colors range from red to gray and white, dotted with the green of the shrubs.